shawntmeyer/AzureVirtualDesktop/docs/quickStart.md

   Machines on this network need to be able to connect to the following network destinations:
   <ul>
   <li>Resource Manager Url TCP Port 443 (Commercial - management.azure.com, US Gov - management.usgovcloudapi.net).
-See [Air-Gapped Cloud Information](imageAir-GappedCloud.md) for the Azure Secret and Azure Top Secret environment information.
-You can leverage the [AzureResourceManager service tag](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/service-tags) in NSGs and the Azure Firewall to configure this access.
+See <a href="imageAir-GappedCloud.md">Air-Gapped Cloud Image Management Details</a> for the Azure Secret and Azure Top Secret environment information.
+You can leverage the <a href="https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/service-tags">AzureResourceManager service tag</a> in NSGs and the Azure Firewall to configure this access.
   </li>
   </ul>
   </details>